MarcumDoug/MarcumDoug.github.io/_posts/2020-05-30-cereal-rating.markdown

 This project occurred at a time of global high stress, so this project is to be something lighthearted.
 I reviewed many medical, political, and sports focused datasets that all just seemed to serious.
 Luckily, I stumbled on the topic of cereal, an interesting and somewhat silly topic.
-The data for this case study is a list of numerous brands of cereal by multiple manufactures.
+The data for this case study is a list of numerous brands of cereal by multiple manufacturers.
 While not all encompassing, the data is comprehensive enough to predict how a cereal might score with a consumer based on several variables/features.

 ---